What is Long Unwinding in Stock Market: Is Long Unwinding Good or Bad?

-Have you ever wondered why traders suddenly decide to sell stocks they once believed would fetch them long-term returns?
-That’s something called long unwinding.
 It’s like hitting the rewind button on a long position.
 This reverse may be the result of shifts in market conditions and profit motives.
 It can also be due to a change in the individual investor’s market outlook.
 But why does a trader prefer long unwinding?
-What happens after long unwinding?
+Does long winding mean bearish or bullish?
+And what happens after long unwinding?

-- What is Long Unwinding
+What is Long Unwinding in the Stock Market?

-What is Long Unwinding
+Long Unwinding Example

 Let us say there is a trader named Ravi.

 A few months ago, Ravi bought 100 shares of XYZ Ltd. because he believed the company was doing well and its stock price would go up.
+This decision to purchase shares with the expectation of making a profit is called a “long” position.

 Recently, the stock market has been a bit unpredictable.
 The prices of many stocks, including XYZ Ltd., have been fluctuating.